A free volunteer-run community information website proudly serving the counties of

 More generally, many people are living in the vicinity of geohazards of which they are not aware.
 This could include flooding, landslides, wildfires, earthquakes, groundwater contamination, or other phenomena.

-And before we move on, what did you mean when you mentioned public awareness of “geohazards”?
+And before we move on, can you tell everyone what you meant when you mentioned public awareness of “geohazards”?

 Good question.
 Geohazards are events that may or may not be hazardous to people or infrastructure.
 These types of events may occur in more remote areas with no hazardous impact, or in more densely populated areas where they can have a disastrous impact.

-Good examples of geohazards related to weather events are volcanic eruptions, earthquakes, mudslides or landslides, avalanches, glacial surges and outburst floods, tsunamis, and land collapses due to thawing permafrost.
+Good examples of geohazards related to weather events are mudslides or landslides, avalanches, glacial surges, outburst floods, and land collapses due to thawing permafrost.

 We may hear about some of these that occur in remote areas, but we pay little attention to them until they occur in more populated areas,